hvkshetry/autocad-mcp/README.md

 3. **Start AutoCAD LT**:
    - Launch AutoCAD LT
    - Create or open a drawing
-   - Make sure the window title contains "AutoCAD LT" and "Drawing"
+   - Ensure the AutoCAD window title includes "AutoCAD" and the drawing name (".dwg")

 4. **Start the Server**:
    - Run `start_lisp_server.bat` as Administrator